basho/basho_docs/content/riak/kv/3.0.3/using/security/basics.md

 change settings on a node-by-node basis.

-**Note**: Currently, Riak security commands can be run only through the command line, using the `riak-admin security` command.
+**Note**: Currently, Riak security commands can be run only through the command line, using the `riak admin security` command.
 In future versions of Riak, administrators may have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.